Pavel-Durov/blog/src/consistant-hashing/README.md

 # Introduction

-...
+In distributed applications, we are dealing with multiple machines that communicate with each other over a network.
+When we have an increased load on our system, we need to add more computing power to it so generally we have two options:
-In distributed applications, we can scale vertically by adding more resources to a machine instance or horizontally - by adding more machines.
+1. Scale vertically - adding more resources to a machine instance
+2. Scale Horizontally - by adding more machines.

-Generally, horizontal scaling is preferred since there are fewer physical limitations when compared to vertical scaling.
-But Horizontal Scaling comes with its challanges.
+Sometimes one scaling technique is preffered over the other.
+But generally, horizontal scaling has fewer physical limitations when compared to vertical scaling.
+Theoretically, we can always add more machines to our system.
+While with Vertical scaling we cant add more CPU cores that are available by the latest CPU manufacturer.
+Horizontal Scaling comes with its challanges.

-Consistant Hashing is a common technique to achieve this goal.
+Consistent Hashing is a technique helping deal with Horizontally scalable systems while having minimal impact when machines are added or removed from the system.

 ## The Problem

-Let's say we have `n` db servers, i.e server pool of size `n`.
+Let's say we have `n` servers in our system i.e. server pool of size `n`.

 How can we distribute evenly the load of incoming requests between them?

-One way to do so is to use some kind of hash method like:
+A straight-forward approach would be to use some kind of hash method like:
 ```
 server = hash(key) % n
 ```
+Given a key, we ca hash it, and then using mod operation we can identify which server it belongs to.

 Sounds easy enough.